 Right

-(I helped my wife setup a Shopify for her polymer-clay earring business a few years ago, so I'm approaching this from the perspective of both the design rhetoric and a potential customer.)
+(I helped my wife setup a Shopify for her business a few years ago, so I'm approaching this from the perspective of both a design rhetoric and a potential customer.)

 So...left or right?